Home > Short-Term Health Insurance > Delaware Short-Term Health Insurance

 Who can buy short-term health insurance in Delaware?

 Short-term health insurance in Delaware can be purchased by residents who meet the underwriting guidelines of insurers.
-This generally means being under 65 years old and not having a medical condition that will result in a declined application.1 But the specific requirements are set by the insurance company that offers the coverage.
+This generally means being under 65 years old and not having a medical condition that will result in a declined application.3 But the specific requirements are set by the insurance company that offers the coverage.

-Short-term health insurance plans usually include blanket exclusions for pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).2
+Short-term health insurance plans usually include blanket exclusions for pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).4

-Short-term health plans also generally exclude coverage for some of the ACA’s essential health benefits (most commonly, maternity care, prescription drugs, and mental health care),1 and impose dollar limits on the coverage they do provide.
+Short-term health plans also generally exclude coverage for some of the ACA’s essential health benefits (most commonly, maternity care, prescription drugs, and mental health care),3 and impose dollar limits on the coverage they do provide.

 So it’s important to read all of the plan details before purchasing a short-term policy, to make sure that you understand the limitations of the plan.

 If you need health insurance in Delaware, check first to see if you can enroll in an ACA-compliant major medical plan.
-Open enrollment for these plans runs from November 1 to January 15 each year; during this window, nearly anyone can purchase an individual/family plan.
+Open enrollment for these plans runs from November 1 to December 15 each year; during this window, nearly anyone can purchase an individual/family plan.
 You can go to HealthCare.gov to buy these plans.

 During open enrollment or a special enrollment period, you can buy a plan through the health insurance exchange in Delaware – with a premium subsidy if you’re eligible.

 Premium subsidies make the monthly premiums much less costly than they would otherwise be.
 They’re provided based on your total household income (an ACA-specific calculation) for the year, and have to be reconciled on your tax return each year.
-Premium subsidies are larger and more widely available as a result of the American Rescue Plan, and those provisions have been extended through 2025 under the Inflation Reduction Act.

 Marketplace plans are purchased on a month-to-month basis, so you can enroll even if you only need coverage for a few months before another policy takes effect – for example, if you’ll be enrolling in Medicare soon, or you’re newly employed and will have coverage under your employer’s plan after a waiting period is over.